 For more West Coast adventures, check out my US West Coast Road Trip post!

-While these are three of the spooky travel destinations I have been to during the month of October, there are many other creepy places to check out.
+While these are four of the spooky travel destinations I have been to during the month of October, there are many other creepy places to check out.
 Portland is known for celebrating Halloween all month long.
-The offshore former prison Alcatraz, located in San Francisco, is said to be haunted, and offers night tours at this time of year.
+In Seattle you can visit an actual historical morgue that has been turned into a haunted house!
 And my personal favorite?
 The Whaley House in San Diego.
 It holds the title of the “Most Haunted House in America” and has a tumultuous history.
 I have some unexplained pictures from my time there, and had an eerie feeling throughout my experience.

 View this post on Instagram